uwdata/boba/tutorial/rules.md

 `option` refers to the name of the block option or the actual value of the placeholder option.

 `skip` is optional, with the default value `false`.
-In other words, if the condition evaluates to false, all universes containing the block will not be created by default.
+If `skip` is false, when a universe does not satisfy the `condition`, the universe will be removed -- no script will be created for this universe.
+It is useful when some combination of decisions are inherently not reasonable in your multiverse.
+On the other hand, if `skip` is true, boba will not abandon the universe, but will instead skip the block with this flag and continue from the next block in the graph.
+The universe still exist, but the block will be removed from the script.
+This scenario is useful when a helper block is only applicable to a certain subset of universes.

 `condition` must be valid python syntax that can evaluate to a boolean.
 Only a subset of python operators are allowed: `and`, `or`, `not`, and these symbols `( ) < > ! =`.
 To say that a block/variable decision `A` takes up the option `a1`, use the syntax `A == a1`.
-Alternatively for placeholder variable `A`, you might refer to its options by the index of the option in the array, using this syntax `A.index == 0`.
+Alternatively for placeholder variable `A`, you might refer to its option by the index of the option in the array, using the syntax `A.index == 0`.
 The index starts from 0.

-More caveats:
+Some caveats:
 1. For placeholder variables, the decision is NOT made at the beginning, but until the placeholder variable first appears in the code.
 Any unmade decision will have option `None` and index `-1`.

-2. For security reasons, an option in a `condition` can only be a single word or a single number.
-Use the index for anything more complex.
+2. For security reasons, when referring to an option by its value in the `condition`, it only works if the option value is a single word (satisfying the identifier naming rule) or a single number.
+Please use the index for anything more complex.

 ### Other Top-Level Fields

-1. `before_execute`: is a string of a single-line bash script, which will be executed every time prior to executing any universe, if you invoke `execute.sh`.
+1. `before_execute` is a string of a single-line bash script.
+It will be executed every time prior to executing any universe, when `execute.sh` is invoked.
 This field is optional.

-2. `after_execute`: is a string of a single-line bash script, which will be executed every time after executing all universes, if you invoke `execute.sh`.
+2. `after_execute` is a string of a single-line bash script. it will be executed every time after executing all universes, when `execute.sh` is invoked.
 This field is optional.